SandroLinder/asp-tents-puzzle/README.md

 ```
 -s: Required.
 Path to the solution file.
--p  : Required.
+-p: Required.
 Path to the puzzle file.
 ```

 This python script takes the puzzle and the solution and renders the output like this: